 Today, we will take the time to explore more of Amman!
-You’ll see all the sights, cultural center and museums at the capital of Jordan.
+You’ll see all the sights, cultural centers, and museums in the capital of Jordan.

 Breakfast at Shams El Balad or Hashem Restaurant

-Start your day off with a breakfast at Shams El Balad or Hashem.
-Both are vegetarian restaurants serving traditional Jordanian fare that are well-loved by locals.
+Start your day off with breakfast at Shams El Balad or Hashem.
+Both are vegetarian restaurants serving traditional Jordanian fare that is well-loved by locals.

-Shams El Balad feels more modern upscale with its trendy location, whereas Hashem feels a bit more modest.
-But don’t be fooled – Hashem is the oldest restaurant in Jordan and loved by the Jordanian royalties as well.
+Shams El Balad feels more modern and upscale with its trendy location, whereas Hashem feels a bit more modest.
+But don’t be fooled – Hashem is the oldest restaurant in Jordan.
+The restaurant is loved by the Jordanian royalties as well.

 Amman Citadel has been inhabited by many different cultures, including the Byzantine or Eastern Roman Empire, evidenced by the ruins of a Byzantine Church that was built in 550 AD.